Peterson Academy

-The Peterson Academy (or PA) is an American online education platform launched in 2024.
+Peterson Academy (or PA) is an American online education platform launched in 2024.
 It offers pre-recorded courses taught by university-level instructors.
-It positions itself as offering an alternative to a college-level classical liberal education, without accreditation, and at a fraction of the cost.
-It was founded by Canadian psychologist Jordan Peterson and his daughter Mikhaila Fuller.
+It positions itself as offering an alternative to a college-level classical liberal education at a fraction of the cost.
+It was founded by Canadian psychologist Jordan Peterson and his daughter Mikhaila Fuller, who is CEO.
+The academy is actively working with several different universities and governmental jurisdictions for potential accreditation.

-The academy describes its mission as exposing students to major thinkers and ideas, aiming to cultivate critical thinking and intellectual growth.
-It emphasizes the importance of providing a rigorous education free from ideological conformity.

-Observers have pointed out that the PA is unlikely to replace traditional universities since it is not set up to offer accredited degrees required by some jobs.
-Also, it lacks hallmarks of traditional academic programs, including live class discussions with professors and office hours.
-Some have questioned the claim of ideological neutrality, noting that early course offerings appeared to reflect Jordan Peterson’s worldview.

-The Peterson Academy has operated in public beta phase since its launch and remains so as of April 2025, with many features and courses still in development and unavailable.
+Peterson Academy has operated in public beta phase since its launch and remains so as of March 2026, with many features still in development.
 The academy stated that it would progressively release a full catalog of courses within 18 months of launch.
 Initially, it offered 18 eight-hour courses, expanding to 42 after six months of operation.
-The organization has expressed its intention to foster rich peer-to-peer connections and learning among students through its own social media platform that is still being built.
+The organization has expressed its intention to foster rich peer-to-peer connections and learning among students through its own social media platform.
 It has also announced plans to issue certificates of completion for students who pass tests, with many such assessment components still awaiting rollout.

-As of April 2025, the Peterson Academy reported having 41,000 students.
+As of March 2026, Peterson Academy reported having 50,000 students.